cirosantilli/linux-cheat/grep.md

-posix 7
+POSIX 7

-select lines from stdin or files
+Select lines from stdin or files.

-dont use egrep and fgrep variations, which are useless and deprecated
+Don't use `egrep` and `fgrep` GNU variants, which are useless (can be easily achieved with `grep`) and deprecated.

     echo $'a\nb' | grep a
     echo $'a\nb' > f